amalaj7/Pyspark-Notes/README.md

 Refer This Link For Detailed Architecture of Pyspark => [SparkTutorial](https://data-flair.training/blogs/spark-tutorial/)

-You can also refer the official documentation of Spark(i'm using spark 3.0.2) => [officalDoc](https://spark.apache.org/docs/3.0.2/ml-guide.html)
+You can also refer the official documentation of Spark(In this notebook, i'm using spark 3.0.2) => [officalDoc](https://spark.apache.org/docs/3.0.2/ml-guide.html)